Our Favorite Oven Roasted Vegetables Recipe

 How to roast vegetables in the oven, so they are tender on the inside and caramelized on the outside.
 Easy, no-fuss and adaptable recipe based on what you have in your kitchen.
 Jump to the Easy Oven Roasted Vegetables Recipe or read on to see our tips for making them.

 You cannot go wrong with roasted vegetables.
-They are the perfect side and make the best leftovers for a quick lunch the next day.
-You can even turn them into breakfast by adding an egg on top (this would be an easy dinner, too).
+They are the perfect side dish and make the best leftovers for a quick lunch the next day.
+You can even turn them into breakfast by adding an egg on top.

 In need of some ideas for dinner?
 Try serving these roasted veggies with one of the following dinner ideas.
 They all have rave reviews!

-- Garlic Herb Roasted Turkey Breast with Orange — Roasting turkey breast is quicker than a whole turkey.
-With our recipe, the turkey stays moist and flavorful thanks to fresh herbs, garlic and orange.
+- Garlic Herb Roasted Turkey Breast with Orange — Roasting a turkey breast is quicker than a whole turkey.
+With our recipe, the turkey stays moist and flavorful thanks to fresh herbs, garlic, and orange.

 - Simple Whole Roasted Chicken with Lemon — The moment I smell chicken roasting away in the oven, it makes me feel all warm and fuzzy inside.
 Here’s how we make it in our kitchen.

 - Unbelievably Moist Turkey Meatloaf — Learn the secret to turkey meatloaf that won’t dry out.
 This 5-star recipe has over 140 reviews.

 - Ridiculously Quick and Easy Gravy — How to make ultra-flavorful homemade gravy with or without pan drippings.
 Use this easy gravy recipe for chicken, turkey, beef and even vegetable broth!